 In veterinary oncology, we see the same types of cancer in the same dog breeds over and over again.
 Certain dogs are predisposed to developing certain types of cancer, based on the genetics that the dog inherits as a puppy.
 Similarly, certain dog breeds are predisposed to developing heart conditions, orthopedic diseases, liver diseases, etc.

-This article outlines some (not all) of the associations between cancer and various dog breeds.
+This article outlines some (not all) of the associations between cancer and various dog breeds. ** If you want a comprehensive guide, check out the guide below!
 Some of the breed-associated predispositions are stronger than others.
 For example, in some cases there might be a slight increased risk for a certain breed developing a specific type of cancer, while in others the risk is dramatic (25% of Bernese mountain dogs developing histiocytic sarcoma, for example).
 For many types of tumors we don't know which breeds may be predisposed.

 The information below is specific to the United States.
 Dogs in Europe will have different genetics (to some extent), so I did not include information from studies specifically looking at European dogs.

 The goal of this article is certainly not to instill fear or paranoia or despair.
 Certainly, just because a certain dog might have some predisposition to develop a type of cancer does not mean that he will develop it, it just means that the risk is higher.

 My hope is just to increase awareness with this article.
 Since early cancer detection typically gives our dogs the best chance of a good outcome, you'll have a better chance of a good outcome if you have a better idea of what to look for.

 If your dog's breed is on any of the lists below (or if he is a mix of any of the breeds below), it would be a decent idea to consider a good pet insurance policy (if you think you would treat cancer in the future).